 5. Click Save.
 The patient chart opens.

-📌 Note: The Medicare eligibility, secondary address and date of death will populate in the CHR once you save the new patient, if this information is available from the Client Registry.
+📌 Note: Once you save the new patient, the Medicare eligibility, secondary address and date of death (if available) are added to the CHR using information from the Client Registry.
 To view the Medicare eligibility, click the gear icon to the right of the patient's Medicare number in the General tab of the patient demographics.

 6. Record and/or update patient demographics from the Patient Data section of the chart.
 See Updating patient demographic information (PEI).